guevarch/projectchris/README.md

 #### LogisticRegression

 The 200 day moving average is widely used by traders because it is seen as a good indicator of the long term trend in the market.
 If price is consistently trading above the 200 day moving average, this can be viewed as an upward trending market.
 Markets consistently trading below the 200 day moving average are seen to be in a downtrend.
 The 200 day moving average can be used to identify key levels in the market that have been respected before.
 Often in the market, price will approach and bounce off the 200 day moving average and continue in the direction of the existing trend.
 Therefore, the 200 day moving average can be viewed as dynamic support or resistance.
 For this analysis, I took the mean of the 50, 200, and 300 day moving averages rather than simply using the 200 day.
 Again, since we are dealing with binary outcomes, logistic regression should work well with this dataset.

-Interestingly, for undervaluation or 0, the model does significantly better than recall.
-On the other hand, the recall scores were better for overvaluation or 1 than the precision scores.
+The precision score for undervaluation or 0, does significantly better than recall.
+The opposite is true for overvaluation or 1.
+In addition, the data is more balanced than  The only reasoning for this I can conceptualize is that, unlike the Value(Metcalfe's Law) data,

-Need to explain why?
+<pre><code>
+df['status'].value_counts()
+0    4118
+1     268
+</code></pre>

 <p align="center">
   <img width="460" height="300" src="static\movingaverages.png">